JUST FOR PARENTS

-Click here to watch a short video (about 15 minutes) about how you can help your child be successful at camp by sharing personal information about your child with MiVoden's parent liaisons.
+Here's a short video on how you can help your child be successful at camp by sharing personal information about your child with our parent liaisons.

 Preparing for Camp